sailoog/openplotter-documentation/en/documentation.md

 We write the documentation source in English to make easier translating to other languages.

-Please do not modify the index or write a new chapter without consulting developers.
+Please do not modify the index or the structure without consulting developers.
 Once a chapter is done, please notify on the forum[[3]](http://forum.openmarine.net/forumdisplay.php?fid=16) to be marked in green.

 To include images in the rest of languages from English folder, the path is `../en/xxx.png`